nhokchihiro/appbio24-tramha/Week09/README-Week9.md

 ```

 > [!TIP]
-> To find SAM flags by desired characteristics, we can use (this link)[https://broadinstitute.github.io/picard/explain-flags.html].
+> To find SAM flags by desired characteristics, we can use [this link](https://broadinstitute.github.io/picard/explain-flags.html).

 ### 5. Compare the flagstats for your original and your filtered BAM file: